Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Category: _Security/Critical_

-The list comprehension type checks in `AggressiveTypeInferencer.list_comprehension()` doesn't check that comprehension that the `ifs` filter expressions are of boolean type.
+The list comprehension type checks in `AggressiveTypeInferencer.list_comprehension()` doesn't check that the comprehension `ifs` filter expressions are of boolean type.

 If the user inadvertently uses a comprehension filter expression that doesn't evaluate to a bool, a runtime error will always by thrown if the comprehension generator returns a non-empty list.
-This can lead to a dead-lock of user funds if a mainnet validator hasn't been sufficiently tested to catch this.
+This can lead to a dead-lock of user funds if a validator hasn't been sufficiently tested.

 As an example, the following validator will compile without errors, but will always throw a runtime error when the argument is a non-empty list: